 Once the “X” was created, we then turned the brace over and added 2 Kreg Jigs pockets to each angle.

-After we placed the brace into the gate frame (the pockets used to create the “X” we not be showing) and attached to the frame using 2.5 inch deck screws.
+After we placed the brace into the gate frame (the pockets used to create the “X” we are not showing) and attached to the frame using 2.5 inch deck screws.

 We also decided to fill in all the Kreg Jig pockets with the pocket hole plugs.
 We did this by adding exterior wood glue into the pocket then pushing the plug into the hole.
 TIP: If you plan on staining the gate, stain the pocket hole plug first before installing them.
 We did not and because of the glue they did not stain in all places, giving us an uneven stain on them.